 Watch carefully for insects and disease.
 Kool Breeze Farms sells several lines of natural, environmentally-friendly insecticides and fungicides that can be used safely by simply following the package directions.
 Consult one of our experts for easy solutions to your questions.

 Lastly, harvest your vegetables promptly when they’re at their peak.
 You can freeze or give away the surplus.

 Selecting what tomato varieties you wish to grow depends on your preference for such things as sweetness, meatiness (as in Beefsteak types), and quickness to maturity.
 The early tomatoes ripen 8 to 10 weeks after planting while the later varieties ripen in about 12 weeks.
 Why not plant both to enjoy them longer?

-Tomatoes are very frost sensitive.
+Tomatoes are very frost-sensitive.
 If you have grown your own plants or purchased them you can get them used to light, wind, and variable spring temperatures by setting them out during the day in shade and moving them into a bit more sun each day for 5 days.
-Take them back inside or into the garage overnight if freezing tempera-tures are predicted.
+Take them back inside or into the garage overnight if freezing temperatures are predicted.
 This is called “hardening off.”
-You can plant them directly into the garden on the May 24 weekend or when all risk of frost has passed.
+You can plant them directly into the garden when all risk of frost has passed.

 For all varieties, insert a strong stake into the ground right beside the plant so you won’t damage the root system with insertion later, or place a tomato cage over the whole plant.
 As the tomato grows larger, tie the main stem securely to the stake with velcro, rags or old pantyhose.
 Don’t use rope or a twist tie that can cut into tender plant tissue.